 Funding Process

-The Alberta Grains research committee is composed of select farmers from our board of directors and delegates, and holds the decision-making power for project funding.
-The research committee is supported by staff including the director of research and the director of agronomy and extension.
+The Alberta Grains research and agronomy committee is composed of select farmers from our board of directors and delegates, and holds the decision-making power for project funding.
+The research committee is supported by staff including the director of research, agronomy and extension and the research project manager.

 To provide expertise in specific areas, industry experts are called upon to advise the committee on research projects.